The Creature's Choice

 "Why are you saying this-"

-"You have a choice to make, Alan."
-They say.
-"To continue down a route that brings misery, or to seek joy.
+"You have a choice to make, Alan.
+To continue down a route that brings misery, or to seek joy.
 Will you succumb to duty and normalcy, or will you begin anew?
 That is your choice, human, decide well."

-Alan stares at them both, tracing the cool metal sliding to the bottom, notating the lack of buttons that ferried him around the office building.
+Alan rolls his eyes, scoffing at the creature, but when he looks back, it’s gone.
+The elevator is no more than an empty box with two doors.
+He stares at them both, tracing the sides to the bottom, notating the lack of buttons that ferried him around the office building.
 Beneath him, the rubber floor is cracked.
 Above, the light still pulses, and he briefly wonders if Tom will ever get around to fixing it.

 He cannot continue.
 The mere premise is a mountain on his back.
-A stone on his ankle dragging him deeper into certainty that he cannot.
+A stone on his ankle that drags him deeper into certainty that he cannot.
 It pushes his shoulders to the floor, leaves him throbbing with tangled emotions that rage against the very idea.
 No, he cannot continue, not like this.
 Not if toiling to his death with small pockets of relief is all this life has to offer.

 The creature waits for him, standing motionless until Alan raises his head.
-They stretch a talon out to him, but he hesitates, a single doubt lingering in his mind.
+They stretch a talon out to him, and he takes it, staring over its shoulder at the landscape around them.
+He can find peace here, in these sprawling fields.
+In the midst of sunshine and birdsongs.

 "I presume you are pleased with your choice."